 Mr. Ukbabi Asika, a former University lecturer who became Administrator of the East Central State?

-Mr. Ukbabi Asika, a former University lecturer who became Administrator of the East Central State of Nigeria (formerly self-styled Biafra) at the end of the civil war, began a week-long tour of parts of northern Nigeria at Gboko in Benue-Plateau State on November 25th.
+Background: Mr. Ukbabi Asika, a former University lecturer who became Administrator of the East Central State of Nigeria (formerly self-styled Biafra) at the end of the civil war, began a week-long tour of parts of northern Nigeria at Gboko in Benue-Plateau State on November 25th.
 It was his first official visit to the area.

 Among those there to welcome him were representatives of the one-million Ibos believed to have returned to the north because of the civil war.

 Asked by reporters about the security of property of those who had left, Mr. Asika said there was no question of establishing an "abandoned property committee" in his State at the moment, as had been the case in other States of the Federation.

 SYNOPSIS: A traditional welcome complete with drums and dancing was given to Mr. Ukbabi Asika recently.
 The Administrator of the East Central state of Nigeria (the self-styled Biafra of the Nigerian civil war) he was on his first official tour of parts of northern Nigeria at Gboko, in Benue-Plateau State.
 Among those who welcomed Mr. Asika on his way to the Town Hall were a number of Ibo tribesmen, representatives of those who have returned to the north.
 About a million Ibos, many of them small traders and civil servants, are believed to have returned to northern Nigeria because of the civil war.